 of face coverings, decreases the risk of COVID‐19

 from respiratory droplets.
 Physical distancing between adults must be

 maintained as much as possible, and adults and students must use face coverings

 at all times, pursuant to the CDPH Schools Guidance regarding face coverings.
 Physical distancing between young children in the same cohort should be balanced with developmental and socio‐emotional needs of this age group.
 Supervised care settings should follow applicable industry guidance on appropriate use of face coverings by children and youth.

-See the CDPH Guidance on Schools and School Based Programs (PDF) and on Child Care (PDF) for additional considerations regarding, face masks, meals, cleaning, drop off and pick up and health screening.
+See the CDPH Industry-specific Guidance for these settings for additional considerations regarding face coverings, meals, cleaning, drop off and pick up, and health screening.